Doqutor/doqutor-core/incident-response/README.md

 #### 6. Illicit modifications to the frontend S3 bucket
 When an illicit change (i.e. a change that was not deployed by the CI/CD pipeline) is detected, a full rerun of the pipeline will be commissioned.

 To trigger this action: try adding, deleting or modifying any file in the frontend S3 bucket.
-On prod this would be: `s3://doqutore-frontend-frontends3bucket-*`
+Name of the s3 bucket would be: `s3://doqutore-frontend-frontends3bucket-*`